microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 | is invoked for the closest intersection point along a ray and can be used to compute interactions
 | at intersection point or spawn secondary rays.
 | Entry functions of this stage are annotated with **[shader("closesthit")]** in HLSL source.
 | Such entry functions return void and accept exactly two arguments.
-First argument is an inout
+First argument must be an inout
-| variable of user defined structure type, second argument is an in variable of user defined structure type.
+| variable of user defined structure type and second argument must be a in variable of user defined structure type.
 | For example

 .. code:: hlsl